hslu-ige-laes/lcm/docs/docs/installation/dataFetcher.md

 ## MacOSX and Linux
-The following setup procedure uses the cronjob daemon, which periodically executes a batch file.
+The following setup procedure uses the cronjob daemon, which periodically executes a R script file.

 1. open `/etc/crontab` in your favorite editor
 1. paste the following entry at the end (change `MyAppPath` accordingly)<br>